cristofima/BasicShopDemo/README.md

 Go to src\BasicShopDemo.Api

-Configure the database settings in appsettings.json
+Configure the database and SMTP settings in appsettings.json

 ```json
 {